k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 Importing project files or folders into your project can be done by either:

-* Using the **File > Upload Files...** available at top menu bar, when the target folder at the project tree is selected.
+* Using the **File > Upload Files...** available at top menu bar, when the target folder in the Project Tree is selected.
 * Dragging and dropping them from your PC/Mac folder into the required location.

-* Using the context menu (right-click) on the target folder in the project tree.
+* Using the context menu (right-click) on the target folder in the Project Tree.
   ​

-The upload progress will be displayed at the bottom right corner of the screen:
+The upload progress will be displayed at the bottom-right corner of the screen:

   ![image](images/web/5_upload_progress.PNG)